uwescience/hsistem-cloud101/_episodes/02_framework.md

 - A description of how you choose a cloud platform
 - Elements of implementing your research on the cloud
 - Overview of security, cost, account management, processing power and time value
+- Hands-on: Start an instance, store some data **Across Three Cloud Platforms**
-- Hands-on: Build a web app
+- Hands-on: Build a Django web application with an API
-- Hands-on: Build a compute cluster
+- Hands-on: Build and operate a compute cluster
 - Enthusiasim: Researcher advocacy and the eScience Institute